OpenNebula/website/content/getting_started/try_opennebula/opennebula_sandbox_deployment/deploy_opennebula_onprem_with_poc_iso.md

 ```
 If IOMMU wasn’t enabled on the host, follow the process specified in the official documentation to enable IOMMU - https://docs.opennebula.io/7.0/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough/.
 At the next step GPU has to be bound to the vfio driver.
 For this, perform the following steps:
-1. Install `driverctl` utility:
+1. Ensure `vfio-pci` module is loaded on boot:

     ```default
-    # dnf install driverctl
-    ```

-2. Ensure `vfio-pci` module is loaded on boot:

-    ```default
     # echo "vfio-pci" | sudo tee /etc/modules-load.d/vfio-pci.conf
     # modprobe vfio-pci
     ```

-3. Identify the GPU's PCI address:
+2. Identify the GPU's PCI address:

     ```default
     # lspci -D | grep -i nvidia
     0000:e1:00.0 3D controller: NVIDIA Corporation GH100 [H100 PCIe] (rev a1)
     ```

-4. Set the driver override.
-Use the PCI address from the previous step to set an override for the device to use the `vfio-pci` driver.
+3. Set the driver override.
+Use a driverctl utility and the PCI address of the GPU device from the previous step to override driver.

     ```default
     # driverctl set-override 0000:e1:00.0 vfio-pci
     ```

-5. Verify the driver binding:
+4. Verify the driver binding:
     Check that the GPU is now using the `vfio-pci` driver.

     ```default